PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 orchestration, source-line replacement, changed-flag handling, and the explicit short-circuit boundaries required by the extracted policy decisions.

-The immediately preceding
-`_optimize_singleton_gate_conv_concat_nhwc_bridge_blocks` helper remains an approximately 239-line raw mixed match/mutate implementation.
-Its gate/Conv/
-Concat topology, singleton Reshape ownership, multiple adapter removals, public and side-consumer behavior, active production match counts, and ordering dependency on the new unary/Split/Concat owner have not yet received the same transactional-contract audit.
+The next adjacent raw lowerer family is the pair `_optimize_transposeconv_output_channel1_terminal_transpose_chains` and `_optimize_transposeconv_output_nhwc_passthrough_chains`, currently about 390 and 316 lines.
+Their shared TransposeConv output-layout semantics, ordering, public boundary behavior, actual production match counts, and overlap must be characterized before deciding whether they belong in one indexed semantic owner or two independently staged owners.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier